DrThomasAger/smile/README.md

 A common *prompt language* results in a more **consistent** and **maintainable** *prompt library* for your organization.
 In programming, we moved from  simple isolated scripts to organizational norms and common languages.
 Now we have the same kind of **predictable** and **reliable** language for our **essential** LLM prompts.

-## But Seriously...
-Why Emoticons?

-In ***(: Smile***, we explicitly require that the **prompt language** has zero bleedover into the **response language**.

-Whether you need JSON, markdown or just plain text outputs, you can ask for them in ***(: Smile***, define them clearly, and the model will not confuse your instructions for something it needs to replicate verbatim.

-By telling the model that this is ***(: Smile*** and then defining the response language clearly, we remove the possibility for context bleed.
-This repo also contains the norms and methods to reduce this even more.

-This also allows us to understand immediately if our prompt needs adjustment: If the prompt language appears in the response, then the model has not sufficiently understood the instructions and they need to be rewritten.

-These essential handshakes and checkpoints make our instruction following consistent and verifiable.

 # Benefits of (: Smile